 “The Japanese are very kind people.
 Many of them loved me.
 They always wanted to be with me and gave me several gifts.
 They treated me like a celebrity.
 That is where I got the wheel chair I currently use.”

 Her trip to Japan was fully paid for by the Japanese Government.
-However, her repeated efforts to participate in subsequent races in Japan were futile since the embassy denied her <leo_highlight leohighlights_keywords=”team” leohighlights_url_top=”http%3A//shortcuts.thebrowserhighlighter.com/leonardo/plugin/highlights/3_1/tbh_highlightsTop.jsp?keywords%3Dteam%26domain%3Dunapd.org” leohighlights_url_bottom=”http%3A//shortcuts.thebrowserhighlighter.com/leonardo/plugin/highlights/3_1/tbh_highlightsBottom.jsp?keywords%3Dteam%26domain%3Dunapd.org” leohighlights_underline=”true”>team visas.
+However, her repeated efforts to participate in subsequent races in Japan were futile since the embassy denied her <leo_highlight leohighlights_keywords=”team” leohighlights_url_top=”https%3A//shortcuts.thebrowserhighlighter.com/leonardo/plugin/highlights/3_1/tbh_highlightsTop.jsp?keywords%3Dteam%26domain%3Dunapd.org” leohighlights_url_bottom=”https%3A//shortcuts.thebrowserhighlighter.com/leonardo/plugin/highlights/3_1/tbh_highlightsBottom.jsp?keywords%3Dteam%26domain%3Dunapd.org” leohighlights_underline=”true”>team visas.

 “They suspected that some of us or our helpers could escape and stay in Japan.
 We had many helpers and therefore embassy officials were suspicious.
 There were more helpers than the sportsmen and women,” she says.

 Nanyombi’s music career started when she was young.
 She was part of her school choir and also a member of her church choir called St. Cecilia Choir.
 She was inspired to take her music career to another level by a summon from a pastor in Kawempe.